twopmstudios/godot-fog-point-and-click/README.md

 YouTube video: https://youtu.be/LQfAGAj9oNQ

-Uses Godot 4.2 beta 4 (probably).
+Made with Godot 4.2.1

-For part02 and part03, make sure to set `Project Settings -> Application -> Config -> Project Settings Override` with `res://part02/settings.cfg`
+### For part02 and part03

+Set `Project Settings -> Application -> Config -> Project Settings Override` to `res://part02/settings.cfg`

+This is just a text file that overrides some window/viewport settings that we don't want.

 ## 02 Outlines and Edges